shivateja-madipalli/ChessGameMovements/README.md

 #### This JS Application give all Movements of chess Pieces in a given board
 =====

-* A Chess game will be 8x8 Matrix with Blacks and Whites keys
+* A Chess game will be 8x8 Matrix with Black and White keys
 * This is how a sample Board looks like,

 ```javascript